 - Be current Idaho residents;

 - Agree to support the SHIP initiative (see categories below) and submit data to IDHW on a quarterly basis for one full year after completing the training program;

 The following categories support SHIP.
-A maximum of 25 students may enroll in the CHW live online course.
-Priority is given to students employed by a SHIP cohort clinic.
-Students in category 2 and 3 are eligible for this opportunity and encouraged to apply:
+A maximum of 24 students may enroll in the CHW in-person course.
+Students in all categories are eligible for this opportunity and encouraged to apply:

 Category 1: Applicants currently employed by Patient-Centered Medical Homes in SHIP cohorts.

 Category 2: Applicants employed by Idaho Primary Care Clinics or Patient-Centered Medical Homes not currently part of SHIP cohorts.